MARKETNG 3004 - Marketing Planning Project

 General Course Information

-Course Code MARKETNG 3004 Course Marketing Planning Project Coordinating Unit Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MARKETNG 1001, MARKETNG 2010 Incompatible MARKETNG 3503 Assumed Knowledge MARKETNG 3006 Course Description Students work in groups to prepare a Market Plan for a local Adelaide business or not-for-profit organization.
-The Market Planning concept is approached from a rational and contingency approach.
+Course Code MARKETNG 3004 Course Marketing Planning Project Coordinating Unit Adelaide Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites MARKETNG 1001, MARKETNG 2010 Incompatible MARKETNG 3503 Assumed Knowledge MARKETNG 3006 Course Description Students work in groups to prepare a Marketing Plan for a local Adelaide business or not-for-profit organization.
 This is a capstone course in Marketing, which integrates market theory and management practices from all prior areas of study.
 Students will develop a marketing plan for a live client firm, on the basis of market theory, market research and the potential strategic directions available to their client.
 Students will be responsible for presenting their findings in both written and oral form to their clients.

 Course Coordinator: Mr Nigel BarkerName: Mr Nigel Barker